jgranstrom/gonode/README.md

 ## Interacting with JSON

-Since gonode supports arbitrary JSON data between Go and node.js you have to handle the Json object yourself.
+Since gonode supports arbitrary JSON data between Go and node.js you must be able to interact with the data communicated.
 The following are methods provided to get the JSON data in usable Go types and can be called on `Json` objects:
 * `Get(key string)`: Get the pointer to a `Json` object for a specific key.
+You can recursively `Get()` through the JSON structure to get to any required data.
 * `GetIndex(index int)`: Get the pointer to a `Json` object for a index within a JSON array.
 * `CheckGet(key string)`: Get the pointer to a `Json` object for a specific key together with a possible error.
 * `Map()`: Assert the `Json` object to `map[string]interface{}`, also returns a possible error.